backdrop-contrib/simple_access/README.md

 ### Creating an access group

-Access groups are made up of user roles.
-Creating an access group allows you to define the content accessible to those uesrs.
+Access groups simply allow you to group and manage several roles together.
+Access groups alone allow you to set view permissions for each group, but nothing more.
 By default, simple_access makes all content public.

 1. Once installed, navigate to `administer > access control > simple access > add group` and fill in the form fields as required.

 ### Creating a profile

+Profiles allow administrators to provide finer grade permissions to access groups.
+Each profile consists of as many access groups as you like and the specific View, Update, Delete settings for each group.
 Profiles are a method of defining the complete security configuration for a node.
-So within a single profile the system administrator can define exactly how a node will provide security.
-This means that users with less knowledge can secure nodes without fear of exposing nodes to users which should not have access.
+Within a single profile the site administrator can define exactly how a node will provide security.
+This allows people with less knowledge to administer access settings without fear of exposing nodes to site visitors which should not have access.

 ## License